Foreign internal defense: Participants in FID programs

-Diplomatic

-There will almost always be a variety of other participants, which can include friendly neighbor states, states sharing a coalition, and nongovernmental organizations.
-At the intergovernmental level, the highest decisions will be reached between diplomats at the HN foreign ministry or department of state, with the ambassadors of the nations providing FID being key players.
-The diplomatic level sets the highest policies.

-States that are generally strong still may need FID assistance for well-defined problems, especially problems where they lack skill and resources that they can, over time, acquire.
-For example, ASEAN is a Southeast Asian regional alliance including highly competent states such as Singapore.
-Nevertheless, they may need to develop additional resources ranging from port inspection to sea surveillance to advanced intelligence.

-Nongovernmental organizations

 The very conditions that may necessitate a stability operation or support operation—widespread human suffering, population movements, famine, human rights violations, and civil war—are also the conditions that attract the services of nongovernmental organizations (NGO) and private voluntary organizations (PVO).
 A PVO is a subset of NGO, and is a tax-exempt nonprofit that leverages expertise and private funding to address development challenges abroad.
-To work with them effectively, HN and FID personnel need to understand that each organization or agency has a different mandate, set of capacities, organizational design, and cultural orientation.
-Some may prefer not to work with military organizations, or with the personnel of certain other NGOs or nations.

-NGOs and PVOs (as well as coalition partners) may require services from combat service support (CSS) units.
-The assistance may have been negotiated before the organization arrived in the area of operations, or the situation may create a sudden demand.
-Responsibilities may also include support of coalition members and representatives of NGOs.

 Military

 Western special operations forces are considered strategic assets with core missions including FID and UW.
 They may have other capabilities relevant to specific situations, such as demining.
 The United States Army Special Forces are among the most versatile organizations, but not all their capabilities may be needed for a specific FID situation.
 For example, the most urgent need might be for public health specialists or airfield construction crews, which operate on a level far beyond the medical or engineering specialists of a US Special Forces unit.
 Public health or construction organizations, however, have limited or no self-defense capability and will need protection in insecure areas.